List of UK top-ten singles in 1983: Multiple entries

 One-hundred and forty-nine singles charted in the top 10 in 1983, with one-hundred and thirty-nine singles reaching their peak this year.

 Thirty-three artists scored multiple entries in the top 10 in 1983.
 Michael Jackson secured the record for most top 10 hits in 1983 with five hit singles.

 Billy Joel was one of a number of artists with two top-ten entries, including the number-one single "Uptown Girl".
 Bananarama, David Essex, Heaven 17, Lionel Richie and The Police were among the other artists who had multiple top 10 entries in 1983.

 Chart debuts

-Forty-eight artists achieved their first top 10 single in 1983, either as a lead or featured artist.
+Forty-nine artists achieved their first top 10 single in 1983, either as a lead or featured artist.
 Of these, seven went on to record another hit single that year: Big Country, Billy Joel, Heaven 17, JoBoxers, Malcolm McLaren, The Style Council and Thompson Twins.
 Three artists achieved two more chart hits in 1983: Kajagoogoo, Paul Young and Tracey Ullman.
 Eurythmics had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.